Data Processing Agreement

 This Data Processing Agreement (”Agreement”) forms a legally binding contract between you and Snap, applies to the extent Snap processes Customer Personal Data on your behalf when you are the Data Controller, and is incorporated into the Business Services Terms.
 Some terms used in this Agreement are defined in the Business Services Terms.

-“Customer Personal Data” means the personal data of EEA, UK, and Brazilian data subjects provided to Snap by you or on your behalf when you are the Data Controller.
+“Customer Personal Data” means the personal data of EEA, Switzerland, UK, and Brazilian data subjects provided to Snap by you or on your behalf when you are the Data Controller.

 “EEA” means the European Economic Area.